ShuvoGub/ShuvoGub/README.md

 ---

 ## 👨‍💻 About Me

-I am a dedicated **Computer Science & Engineering undergraduate** with a strong interest in
-**Machine Learning, Artificial Intelligence, and Software Engineering**.
+A motivated Computer Science & Engineering undergraduate with a strong academic foundation and practical interest in Machine Learning, Artificial Intelligence,

 I focus on building **robust, scalable, and data-driven solutions** through academic and practical projects.